 Regardless of whether you are using basil or curry leaves, this is a lovely, deeply flavored pilaf.
 Beginning with sizzled spices, ginger, garlic, and lemon grass, and steamed with chicken stock, it's got just the right amount of fat to coat the rice and fresh aromatic flavors that come though even when paired with heavily spiced curries.

 Adapted from At Home with Madhur Jaffrey by Madhur Jaffrey.
 Copyright © 2010.
 Published by Knopf.
 Available wherever books are sold.
 All Rights Reserved.

-- The bottom 6 inches of a lemon grass stalk, cut into 2 pieces
+Bottom 6 inches of lemongrass stalk, cut into 2 pieces

 Wash the rice in several changes of water.
 Drain.
 Soak in water to cover generously for 30 minutes.
 Drain.

 Pour the oil into a medium-sized, heavy pan and set on medium-high heat.
 When hot, put in the cardamom, cloves, and cinnamon.
 Let them sizzle for 5 seconds.
 Put in the curry leaves, garlic, ginger, and lemongrass.
 Stir around for a minute.
 Add the drained rice and the cilantro.
 Turn heat to medium and stir for a minute.
 Add the stock and salt and bring to a boil.
 Cover tightly, turn heat to very, very low, and cook gently for 25 minutes.

 |Vitamin C 2mg||9%|